destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

     ```
 10. Create a new release in GitHub
     1. The release shall be based on the just created tag.
-    2. The title of the release shall be identical to the tag
+    2. Click the 'Releases' section to the right on the repository's homepage near the bottom.
+    3. Click 'Draft a new release'.
+    4. Choose the relevant tag and set target branch to 'master'.
+    5. Set the name of the tag as the title of the release.
-    3. Copy and paste the changelog items relevant to this release into the description of the release.
+    6. Copy and paste the changelog items relevant to this release into the description of the release.
-    4. Set the release as the latest release
+    7. Set the release as the latest release.
-    5. Publish the release
+    8. Publish the release.

 11. If the release is not a legacy-support hotfix release
     1. Create a pull request to merge the master branch back into the develop branch.
 Follow the instructions in the PR.